gingerbeardman/gingerbeardman.github.io/_posts/2021-06-05-channelling-rgb-into-1bit.md

 * apply a dither pattern to the green channel
 * composite select layers back together as the final image

 And the process worked a treat!

 The resulting workflow takes half as long to execute as my previous workflow, with all vehicles rendering in \~8 minutes compared to \~16 minutes before that.

-Here are some example hi-res images showing the the steps from initial render to final composite:
+Here are some example hi-res images showing the journey from initial render to final composite:

 ![PNG](/images/posts/daily-driver-rgb-1bit-1-render.png "Render, 8-bit colour")
 {:.tofigure}